Richard Murphey, 10/16/2018

 This will give you your basic topline for the years after the drug is approved.

 Then you need to model what it will take to get the drug approved.
 This article is a pretty good starting point for understanding how long each stage of drug development lasts, what it costs to get through each stage, and the probability of success at each stage (it is a paywalled Nature article, although you can see the relevant figures).
 For more detail on the drug development process, FDA’s website has an overview of drug development for patients that is written in approachable terms.
+I also wrote a post on the basics of drug discovery and development.

 You’ll want to refine your estimates based on the disease the company is treating, their trial design, and several other variables.
 If they are developing a cardiovascular drug, they will likely need to conduct large Phase 3 studies with thousands of patients to get approval.
 If they are developing a drug to treat a life-threatening rare disease, they may be able to get FDA approval with studies of only a few dozen patients.